Ethiopian troops push for regional capital, rebels promise 'hell'

 “We have shifted our defence line and as a result they get into some towns of South Tigray,” he added.

+Ethiopian federal forces are trying to advance along long main roads from the south and the northwest of Mekelle and had got within around 200 km (124 miles) of the Tigrayan capital, a diplomat monitoring the conflict said.

 The Tigrayan leaders accused federal forces of targeting civilians, churches and homes.
-The government says it is only targeting TPLF targets and has accused Tigrayan forces of using civilians as human shields.
+The government says it is only hitting TPLF targets and has accused Tigrayan forces of using civilians as human shields.

 CUT OFF